-This work was supported by an Intensification Research Priority Area (IRPA) Grant (No 06-05-01-034) from the Ministry of Science and Technology, Malaysia.
-We wish to thank the heads and staff of Ophthalmology Departments of the Ministry of Health Hospitals and the staff of the State Health Departments of all the states who helped in the fieldwork and make the survey possible.
+This work was supported by an intensification research priority area (IRPA) Grant (No 06-05-01-034) from the Ministry of Science and Technology, Malaysia.
+We wish to thank the heads and staff of ophthalmology departments of the Ministry of Health hospitals namely, Dr Ahmad M Saad, Dr P Balaravi, Dr E John, Dr PP Goh, Dr GM Leow, Dr Linda OC Teoh, Dr CS Ling, Dr Molly E Mathew, Dr P Selvanayagi, Dr TV Kumar, Dr VL Pani, Dr Zulkifli A Ghani, and the statf of the state health departments of all the states who helped in the fieldwork and made the survey possible.